 Let us illustrate this point with a simple example.
 A borrower receives a loan of Rs 1,000,000 for three years at a rate of 15% and earns return of Rs 200,000 in the first two years, and incurs a loss of Rs 50,000 in the third year.
 Then the amount payable to the bank in the form of interest is Rs 150,000 in each of the three years.
 The proposal to not charge interest in the period when there is loss does not alter the nature of contract, which is based on debt.
 There is no justification for the stipulated Rs 150,000 demanded by the lender from the borrower irrespective of what is the outcome of productive enterprise.
 The profit to the lender in conventional banking remains Rs 150,000 in all three years no matter whether the borrower earns profit or loss.

-In addition to that, it is suggested by some that taking any form of asset based lease finance either from conventional or an Islamic bank is allowable in Islam.
+In addition to that, it is suggested by some that taking any form of asset based finance lease is allowable in Islam.
 It is contended that asset finance from finance lease does not involve any injustice.
 In fact, it is a benevolent act on the part of the financier to facilitate asset ownership whose prices rise overtime.
 Whatever that is paid by the client can be considered rent for the use of asset or payment towards the purchase of the asset.

 In response to this view, it is humbly stated that conventional banks only provide loans no matter whether the loan amount is used for purchasing assets or not.
 As far as repayment of debt is considered, the interest is due from the very first date of sanctioning of loan to the very last day of loan term.
 If the asset remains unusable during the conventional finance lease, the installments including interest and principal repayment will continue without any break.